The Ultimate Guide to Law Firm Billing Best Practices

 • Any standard introductory communications on bills, if needed.

-Investing early on in a transparent and accessible billing and expense process will save you time later on.
+Investing early in a transparent and accessible billing and expense process will save you time later.
+Using law firm billing software, you can create and manage templates that ensure consistency and accuracy across all client invoices.

 2. Write out the flow of your law firm’s billing process